erodb/datasets/README.md

 ## Overview
 These are datasets compiled for Bi-Weekly R Training for Hauf Lab
-This repository will contain a variety of datasets in a variety of formats, as well as their associated presentations and R code.
+This repository will contain a variety of datasets, as well as their associated R code.
 Last updated: March 29, 2019

 Virginia Polytechnic Institute and State University
 Biocomplexity Institute
-Erod Baybay
+Erod Keaton D. Baybay

 ## List of Datasets
 **• Weather_Data_Blacksburg.csv**